QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: QUANTISED LANGEVIN STOCHASTIC DYNAMICS

-The proposed general methodology, coined \emph{quantised Langevin stochastic dynamics} (\texttt{QLSD}) stands for a compressed version of the specific instance of \texttt{SGLD} defined in \eqref{eq:LSD}.
-More precisely, \texttt{QLSD} is a MCMC algorithm associated with the Markov chain $(\theta_k)_{k \in \N}$ starting from $\theta_0$ and defined by
+The proposed general methodology, called \emph{Quantised Langevin Stochastic Dynamics} (\texttt{QLSD}) stands for a compressed and FL version of the specific instance of \texttt{SGLD} defined in \eqref{eq:LSD}.
+More precisely, \texttt{QLSD} is an MCMC algorithm associated with the Markov chain $(\theta_k)_{k \in \N}$ starting from $\theta_0$ and defined for $k \in \N$ as